CESNET/dp3/docs/api.md

 ---

-## Delete Eid master record
+## Delete Eid data

-Delete master record with the specified `etype` and `eid`.
+Delete master record and snapshots with the specified `etype` and `eid`.

-Snapshots and raw datapoints are not deleted, and the entity can be restored by sending new datapoints with the same `etype` and `eid`.
+Raw datapoints are not deleted, and the entity can be restored by sending new datapoints with the same `etype` and `eid`.

 ### Request